joshgiven/RecordCrate/README.md

 - Modularize the Controller by functionality (Read/Display, Create/Update/Delete)
 - Implement a hierarchical set of Genre classes
+- add searchsorting features - by genre, by date, by track, etc

 ### Stumbles & Bumbles
 - Time-Management - Too much time spent on gathering images/data via MusicBrainz